Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Conclusion

 We presented \oursAbbrv, a method for finding semantic correspondences with weak supervision.
 We demonstrated the effectiveness of training with pseudo-labels for semantic correspondence: By generating labels using a zero-shot approach with foundational features and carefully designing methods for rejecting wrong matches, we provide a strong supervision signal that can be used to train an adapter that refines foundational features.
 Our experiments showed improvements of \textbf{+4.5\%} and \textbf{+6.8\%} over the previous SOTA for PCK@0.1 on SPair-71k, measured per-keypoint and per-image, respectively.
 Our ablation studies have shown that the proposed chaining and filtering steps, as a means of enhancing the quality of pseudo-labels, improve the corresponding performance significantly.

-\textbf{Limitations and future work.} Although our weak supervision strategy scales to larger datasets, reducing the supervision requirements is of importance to further scale the approach.
-See \cref{sec:no_pose_label} for a preliminary feasibility analysis.
+\paragraph{Limitations and future work.} Although our weak supervision strategy scales to larger datasets, reducing the supervision requirements is of importance to further scale the approach.
+See the supplementary for a preliminary feasibility analysis.
 Furthermore, while the match rejection with the spherical mapper shows significant improvements, it is less effective for objects that are not represented well by a sphere, which motivates extending this strategy.
-We hope that the proposed improved correspondence features can serve to improve tasks that rely on semantic features.
+We hope that the proposed improved correspondence features can enhance tasks that rely on semantic features.